rajive/doma/doc/BestPractices.md

     dynamically in code (and not defined a priori in XML files).
   - This ensures that the qos are usable also the Connext Tools & Services (Protototper, Recording Service, Routing Service etc.).
+  - Exceptions: Content Filters and Partitions, since these may be specific to the architecture and allowed data flows of specific service interfaces.

 - Separate qos policies for participants (in `ParticpantQosLib`), endpoints (i.e. DataWriter(s) and DataReader(s) in `EndpointQosLib`), and the singleton factory (in `FactoryQosLib`).